Why are we petitioning?

-What is our stance on Lloyd being “bamboozled”?
+What is our thought on Lloyd being “bamboozled”?

 For a good account of this ridiculousness, please see An Open Letter to Lloyd.
 On a lighter note, we see that just as recent as yesterday (on Nextdoor) Lloyd gave Stephen a smiley in response to a brief update and a reminder to continue to support Tent Free Zone.